 Harsgier View is a modernised stand alone cottage in the Village of Hacklete on Great Bernera (once home of my wife's ancestors) it sleeps four people it has one double room - one twin room and is in an ideal "get away from it all" location for a relaxing holiday.
 This cottage is run as a small family island based business.
+We are associated to a local business that offers boat tours and exploration of the island of Little Bernera

 The cottage has oil central heating, double glazing and is fully fitted for self -catering.
 Dishwasher, Microwave, Home laundry, Phone line and WiFi access.
 Wooden flooring throughout, leather sofas and yes we accept well behaved pets.